Schockwav3/SMILESGeneratorPredictor/README.md

 - **Test Accuracy Calculation:**

     - After calculating the training accuracy, a similar procedure is performed on the test data set.
 The test accuracy provides information on how well the model performs on unseen data and is also logged separately for each class.
 This evaluation is crucial for recognising overfitting

+### Extract Feature Importance

+- This function calculates the importance of features based on the weights of the first layer of a neural network.
+The idea behind this is that larger absolute weights indicate a greater importance of the corresponding feature for the predictions of the model.

+1 **Extract the weights**: The function extracts the weights of the first layer (`fc1`) of the model and calculates the mean absolute weights over all neurons.

+2 **Filtering the features**: If a `prefix` is specified, only the features whose names start with this prefix are considered.
+Otherwise, features beginning with "FP_" are excluded (typical for fingerprints).

+3 **Sort by importance**: Features are sorted by their mean absolute weights.

+4 **Select top features**: If `top_n` is specified, only the most important `top_n` features are returned.

+5 **Output**: The function returns the names and weights of the most important features.